Showing posts with label Theta Brainwaves. Show all posts

 Brainwaves are the electrical signals generated by your brain during activity, reflecting your mental state, mood, and level of consciousness.

-Of these brain electrical signals, Theta waves hold particular power for manifesting wealth and abundance.
-This is because Theta waves act as a bridge between your conscious and subconscious mind, where your beliefs, emotions, and thoughts reside.
 The subconscious mind is like a vast source of potential, capable of accessing limitless possibilities and resources.
 It also influences your personal vibration, which affects what you draw into your life.

 Sunday, July 14, 2024